If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna. That’s it, that’s all you need to do.

 - Use a tofu ricotta.
 This is my favorite recipe for tofu ricotta.
 You’ll need 1 package of tofu, lemon, nutritional yeast, salt and pepper.

-This lasagna (like most) is freezer-friendly!
-After you bake it, let it cool for about 15-20 minutes before cutting it into pieces to add to your containers.
+This lasagna (like most) is freezer-friendly.
+After you bake it, let it cool for about 15 to 20 minutes before cutting it into pieces to add to your containers.
+This makes it a whole lot easier to take out, portion by portion, to reheat.

 Ingredients